Xavier-xuan/SUSTech_CS307_Project2/Report/Report.md

 #### API Provided
 All the available APIs are declared in `BackendServer.java` as follows.

-We map all the api listed in `Basic API Implementation` part.
+We all the APIs listed in `Basic API Implementation` part are mapped here.
 Besides, we provide an extra `/login` api out of convenience.
 ```java
         post("/login", AuthHandler::login);
         get("/sustc_manager/company_count", SustcManagerHandler::getCompanyCount);